nodejs/node-addon-examples/1_hello_world/README.md

 Next, run `node-gyp build` to start the build process and watch your addon compile.
 You can use `node-gyp build` again to incrementally recompile changed source files.
 Alternatively you can use `node-gyp rebuild` to combine the `configure` and `build` steps in one.

 You should now have a compiled binary addon ready for use.
 Node will load it just like it loads a .js module file and include it in your running application.
-The binary file should be be located at *./build/Release/hello.node*.
+The binary file should be located at *./build/Release/hello.node*.

 ### Step 6